Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 ### Coding The Menu Variables And Inputs

-We're going to handle our menu with sprite images, in the same format we've been drawing them, as the text.
-In other words, we'll be storing our text as `.asm` sprites, and drawing them out in our selection slots.
-I'll be honest, I don't know how to draw text from strings to the screen.
-It certainly is possible though, as seen in titles like Chao Adventure 2; it's just outside my capabilities!
+With our newly-learned `Check_Button_Pressed` Function in tow, let's discover how we can edit the Option Values themselves.
 Let's have two options on our selection screen.
 We know how to draw sprites and backgrounds, right?
 So, let's try having a "Character Select" and a "Stage Select," allowing the Player to choose the former and the latter.
-Before we code the menu, let's draw two more sprites and two more backgrounds.

 We can then draw up a "Header" Text for the top of the screen, and a "Go" Button at the bottom of the screen for when the User wants to confirm their choices and continue to the "Gameplay" Loop.
-Now that our New Graphics are ready, let's make a new "scene" in `Main_Menu.asm` for the menu, separate from our Gameplay Loop!
+Before we draw those sprites and two more backgrounds, let's learn how to change their Flags' respective values.
+After all, if we can't change the options, we'll just be looking at a static screen!
+To start, let's make a new "scene" in `Main_Menu.asm` for the menu, separate from our Gameplay Loop:

 	Main_Menu:
 	; Initialiaze Variables